Copyright Match Tool

 - There are several actions you can take when reviewing matches in the tool, depending on how you want to manage your rights:

 - Archive - Move the match to your Archive tab without taking action on the video.
-You’ll still be able to take action at a later date if you choose.
+You can still take action later if you choose.

 - Request removal - Submit a legal request for YouTube to remove the matched video from the site.
 You have two options when choosing this action:

 - Standard: Request removal now - Your removal request will be submitted directly to YouTube.
-After removal, the uploading channel may receive a copyright strike.
+After removal, the uploading channel may get a copyright strike.